 ELHA Assistance Scheme

-Under our allocation policy, we have different criteria for under occupancy.
-Anyone who is under occupying our property because of this policy is automatically accepted into the scheme if their claim for discretionary housing benefit fails.
+Under our Allocations policy, we have different criteria for under occupancy.
+Anyone who is under occupying our property because of this policy is automatically accepted onto the scheme if a claim for discretionary housing payment fails.

 We also allow exchange tenants to under occupy by one bedroom, as long as they agree that they will cover any shortfall in benefit.
 Please click the link to read the full document and to see if you may be eligible.
 If you think you may be eligible, please contact your Housing Officer.